KSecur1ty/TVM-Software-Monitor/README.md

 Once this query has finished running, navigate to export and press download as CSV, before saving it to the same location as this repository.
 ![image](https://github.com/user-attachments/assets/9da72f00-4f78-4925-9476-ec0062f5ee62)

-Make sure to have Python 3.12 or later installed, before running '''pip install openpyxl'''
+Make sure to have Python 3.12 or later installed, before running 'pip install openpyxl' in the terminal.
+This is used for outputting the collected information to software_changes_summary_todays_date.xlsx and device_change_history.xlsx .

+Finally, run 'python main.py' in the terminal or whatever coding platform you choose, and watch as the program proccesses all your Endpoint information.